jdkloe/pybufr-ecmwf/README.md

 ```

 Explanations about some non-standard options can be found in
-the setup.cfg file, where things like which fortran compiler te use for
+the setup.cfg file, where things like which fortran compiler to use for
 building the interface can be choosen.
 Use 'setup.py --help' to get a list of all possibilities.